 Average car insurance cost in Pennsylvania

 Auto insurance in Pennsylvania is generally cheaper than the national average.
-While the average cost of full coverage car insurance in the U.S. is $1,674 per year, full coverage in Pennsylvania is only $1,476 per year, on average, according to 2021 premium data from Quadrant Information Services.
+While the average rate of full coverage car insurance in the U.S. is $1,674 per year, full coverage in Pennsylvania is only $1,476 per year, on average, according to 2021 premium data from Quadrant Information Services.
 The same holds true for minimum coverage.
-The average annual cost for minimum coverage in the U.S. is $565, while in Pennsylvania minimum coverage costs an average of $427 per year.
+The average annual cost for minimum coverage in the U.S. is $565, while in Pennsylvania minimum coverage comes at an average rate of $427 per year.

 The lower-than-average premiums could be due in part to Pennsylvania’s population density.
 The state has 48 rural counties and only 19 urban counties.
 Much of Pennsylvania is rural, which means that there could be fewer cars on the road and less traffic.
 These metrics could lead to fewer crashes and lower insurance prices.